jina-ai/jina/.github/2.0/cookbooks/Document.md

 doc.convert_uri_to_text()
 ```

-You can convert a URI to data URI (a data in-line URI scheme) using `doc.convert_uri_to_datauri()`.
+You can convert a URI to a data URI (a data in-line URI scheme) using `doc.convert_uri_to_datauri()`.
 This will fetch the
 resource and make it inline.

-In particular, when you work with the image `Document`, there are some extra helpers that enables more conversion.
+In particular, when you work with an image `Document`, there are some extra helpers that enable more conversion:

 ```python
 doc.convert_image_buffer_to_blob()